Andylam2963/DE2TechAssessment/README.md

 The company has a web application which allows users to upload images to the cloud using an API.
 There is also a separate web application which hosts a Kafka stream that uploads images to the same cloud environment.
 This Kafka stream has to be managed by the company's engineers.

 Code has already been written by the company's software engineers to process the images.
 This code has to be hosted on the cloud.
-For archival purposes, the images and its metadata has to be stored in the cloud environment for 7 days, after which it has to be purged from the environment for compliance and privacy.
+For archival purposes, the images and their metadata have to be stored in the cloud environment for 7 days, after which they have to be purged from the environment for compliance and privacy.
 The cloud environment should also host a Business Intelligence resource where the company's analysts can access and perform analytical computation on the data stored.

 As a technical lead of the company, you are required to produce a system architecture diagram (Visio, PowerPoint, draw.io) depicting the end-to-end flow of the aforementioned pipeline.
 You may use any of the cloud providers (e.g. AWS, Azure, GCP) to host the environment.
 The architecture should specifically address the requirements/concerns above.